OCA/sale-workflow/sale_exception_discount_exceeds_max/README.rst

 A sales user cannot approve a sales quotation if any of the items contain a sales discount % above the maximum allowed.

-Users belonging to the group 'Sales Quotation Discount Block Releaser' will have the permission to override this rule and approve the sales quotation.

 Installation
 ============